 - Thorpe Park

-Large, modern auditorium, TV room & common area, sports field, including tennis courts, student computer room with wi-fi access in common areas and hotspots around college.
-Wired internet available in rooms.
+Large, modern auditorium, TV room & common area, sports field, student computer room, wi-fi available throughout.

 Coin operated washing and drying machines on college premises, paid by summer school.